azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 When designing a language, we can make explicit design choices in service of offering a better language server for that language.

-For instance, you could require type annotations on publicly exported items in modules.
+You could require type annotations on publicly exported items in modules.
 Then your language server, too, can be architected like Flow's types-first system.